 The Board of Parole Hearings, is comprised of the executive office and five divisions.

 The Executive Office is comprised of the Executive Officer, Chief Deputy Program Operations, Chief Deputy Field Operations and the Workforce Operations.
 The Executive Officer is the administrative head of the Board, is responsible for managing the daily operations and implementing policies.
 The Workforce Operations assists the Board’s units, programs and sections with work-flow efficiencies and optimization; to develop system tools to monitor and track compliance with remedial plans, permanent injunctions, court orders and Board procedures; and to liaison with CDCR entities, governmental agencies and plaintiffs’ counsel.

-The Hearings Division coordinates and conducts parole revocation hearings, parole consideration hearings, probable cause hearings for parole violators, and commitment hearings for Offenders with a Mental Disorder and Penal Code Section 3000.1 or 3000(b)(4) parole reconsideration hearings.
-It also includes the Decision Processing Unit, the ADA Compliance Unit and the Central Office Calendar, a clearinghouse and source of information regarding on-going cases.
+The Hearings Division conducts parole suitability hearings, Youth Offender hearings, Elderly Offender hearings, Nonviolent Parole hearings for indeterminately sentenced offenders, Medical Parole hearings, commitment hearings for Offenders with a Mental Disorder and Penal Code Section 3000.1 or 3000(b)(4) parole reconsideration hearings.
+It also includes the ADA Compliance Unit and the Central Office Calendar, a clearinghouse and source of information regarding on-going cases.

 Offender Investigations & Screening Division (OISD)

 The Offender Investigations & Screening Division (OISD) orders mental health treatment as a condition of parole for Offenders with a Mental Health Disorder; screens the background and history of inmates to identify potential Sexually Violent Predators (SVP) and processes holds for completion of the SVP process.

 The OISD functions are also to provide review, evaluation and summary through an investigation process upon the Governor’s request.
 These investigations include pardon, reprieve, and commutation cases.
 Other investigations include death penalty investigations, allegations of innocence or mitigating circumstances from long-term inmates, requests for medical release or re-sentencing consideration, and evidence that Intimate Partner Battering/Battered Woman Syndrome may have been a significant factor in the life crime.
 The OISD also conducts investigations for the Board itself, including any parole suitability concerns raised by Commissioners, investigations of parole plans prior to release of long-term inmates to parole, confidential informants, and out-of-state investigation requests.
 The OISD is also responsible for office security, and provides executive protection.